mindsandthings/Obsidian_Repo/1. Projects/p - transfer pnwasi listserv/Steps to transfer pnwasi listserv.md

 1. Transfer the list.
 This will involve cutting-and-pasting names and email addresses from the current list into a text file and reformatting them so that when I paste them into Google Groups' direct add box, it adds them correctly.
 I can do the cutting/pasting/reformatting.
 If you have time, it would be great if you could look it over when I'm done and doublecheck that I pasted the right name in next to each email address.
-2. archive any new 2022 emails after Nov 20 to existing google doc; share with Judy, Sam, and Wanda (read-only)
+2. archive any new 2022 emails after Nov 20 to existing google doc; share with Judy, Sam, and Wanda (read-only) After I know from Judy what to do about the acrhives, email Jim about the list: https://lists.pnwasi.org/mailman/private/indexing-pnw_lists.pnwasi.org/
 3. Do something to the old mailing list so people can't send to it anymore (and ideally get a bounce message saying "hey, use the other list").
 	1. find out waht this is
 	2. figure out what to do about archives